H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 VP9 Virtually all Android, iOS Most

-HEVC Very little Android, iOS All
+HEVC Virtually all Android, iOS All

 Apple started supporting H.264 with the first iPod touch device and all subsequent iPod touch models, iPhones, and iPads.
 The Android platform added H.264 support with version 3, which shipped in 2011, wrapping up the two dominant mobile players.
 As a broadcast standard, H.264 was supported by many television sets and/or set-top boxes long before the video was delivered via IP.